 DDx – Differential diagnosis

 Often, you may have seen this abbreviation on your own health record.
 If your cat is sick and his symptoms could be caused by one or more of several conditions, the vet will list the possibilities as "differential diagnosis."
-For instance, if the cat is brought in due to vomiting and diarrhea, the vet may write "DDx: Parasites, bacterial infection, dietary indiscretion."
+For instance, if the cat is brought in due to vomiting and diarrhea, the vet may write "DDx: Parasites, bacterial infection, dietary switch."
 These types of issues might be resolved using a diagnostic test such as a fecal test, x-ray or blood panel to narrow the possibilities.

 DUDE – "Defecating, urinating, drinking and eating."